Lecodeurenretard/API/README.md

 - __[index *.php*](index.php)__: Redirects to [music-infos](music-infos.php).

-## How to make a request
+## How to make a good request
 ### Quick explaination
 In order to make a request, you have to send a HTTP request to one of the endpoints with the parameter "`file`" set to the name of the music you want, the extention (.mp3) is optional.
 Ex: `curl api.musiques.nils.test.sc2mnrf0802.universe.wf/music-infos?file=An%20Oasis%20In%20Time`

-### Typical request
+### Typical (GET) request
 Here is the request shown in the last part:
 ```
 GET /music-infos?file=An%20Oasis%20In%20Time HTTP/1.0